Shoepassion Double Monk Shoe Review

 Overall, the shoe is well made but has its weaknesses.
 For the money, it is a great value in my opinion.
 That aside, if you’re on a budget, it is probably the best deal you can get on a double monk shoe out there.
 So, if you are in the market for a double monk strap shoe, you’d be remiss in not giving the Shoepassion No. 591 a try.

-You can find this model and all other pairs at www.shoepassion.de .
-Since the site is in German, you should contact them in English here, and they will help you personally.
+You can find this model and all other pairs at www.shoepassion.com .
 Apparently, they are going to launch new models and a double monk in black shortly, so stay tuned.